-The biggest qualifying factors are total monthly deposits, time in business, credit, cash flow and many more profile characteristics.
-Applicants want to know in advance: Will my business qualify for a business loan?
+The biggest qualifying factors are: Total monthly deposits, time in business, credit, cash flow along with several more profile characteristics further below.

 Many programs have a minimum credit score requirement of 500.
 Some programs require a credit score of 525.
 Other programs either do not have a credit bureau score requirement, or have a 550 minimum.